Skip to main content

 Enabling Plain / Unencrypted / Insecure FTP

-Administrators can allow plain/unencrypted FTP connections to their Files.com site.
-Use the Plain/unencrypted FTP Support option for the FTP service of your Files.com site to enable this.
+To allow plain/unencrypted FTP connections across the site, set the Plain/unencrypted FTP Support option on the FTP service for your Files.com site.